-The Academic Literacy and Communication Studies programme requires the successful completion of two instructional offerings, A and B, in this specific order.
-A distinction (75% or more) in instructional offering A ensures exemption from instructional offering B. A pass (without distinction) means that the student must pass instructional offering B in order to meet the prerequisite for the learning programme.
-Failing instructional offering A means that the student must re-register for instructional offering A in a subsequent semester.
+For the Academic Literacy and Communication Studies program, students must complete two instructional offerings, A and B, in that specific order.
+A distinction (75% or higher) in instructional offering A allows students to skip instructional offering B. If a student passes instructional offering A without distinction, they must complete and pass instructional offering B to meet the program's requirements.
+Failure in instructional offering A means the student must re-register for instructional offering A in a future semester.

-No student will be allowed to graduate without completing the Academic Literacy and Communication Studies programme and Personal Information Management (PIM5011 is equivalent to PIM5012).
+Lastly, no student can graduate without completing the Academic Literacy and Communication Studies program and Personal Information Management (PIM5011 is equivalent to PIM5012).

 Please note!
-A student must successfully complete DLC5011 in semester 1 before they can register and continue with ADC5022.
+A student must complete DLC5011 in semester 1 before registering and continuing with ADC5022.